cocolabs/pz-airhorn/README.md

 ## How to use

-- Find an Air Horn,
+- Find or construct the Air Horn item.
-- equip yourself with the Air Horn and press the left mouse button
+- Equip the Air Horn item and press the left mouse button.
-- Do not stay in the area
+- Do not stay in the area!

 ## Credits